sisakat/e57inspector/README.md

 # E57 Inspector

-E57 Inspector is a computer program to view E57 point cloud files.
+E57 Inspector is cross-platform E57 file viewer.
 It can visualize the attributes and fields defined in the file, as well as view the contained point clouds and images.
 The program is open-source under the GPLv3 license.
 It is in an early development stage but already usable.